Dudamel And L.A. Philharmonic Reunite For Socially Distanced Virtual Concert Series

 During the past year, LA Phil musicians continued to be paid, but the orchestra lost much of its revenue from the concerts it holds at the Hollywood Bowl, the Ford and Disney Hall.
 Two of the musicians, flutist Cathy Karoly and her cellist husband Jonathan, collected donations for the orchestra by putting on their own series of chamber music recitals outside their home in Pasadena.

 Percussionist Matthew Howard agreed with them that being back onstage together was amazing.
-"Even with these restrictions," he said, "it just feel so nice to make music with people, not via Zoom."
+"Even with these restrictions," he said, "it just feels so nice to make music with people, not via Zoom."